LordTT/RES_Labo_SMTP/README.md

 docker build --tag server_mockmock ./DockerfileServer docker run -d -p 25:25 -p 8282:8282 -h 8282:8282 server_mockmock
 ```
+After these steps your fake SMTP server should be up and running.
+You can access it at the localhost adress (127.0.0.1).
+For the web browser interface use the port 8282 and for the SMTP mail server use the port 25.

+Link to the MockMock repo : https://github.com/tweakers/MockMock

 ## Description of implementation